Who Should Be Baptized

 Baptism Next Steps

-If you feel your child is ready to be baptized, then please download, print and fill out this Baptism Registration Form – Kid’s Edition.
+If you feel your child is ready to be baptized, then please complete the Baptism Request Form – Children (use the tab above).
+You can also download the form, print it, and fill it out: Baptism Registration Form – Kid’s Edition.
 You can bring your completed form to Guest Services on Sunday morning or to the office during the week.
 We will then contact you to schedule a meeting with one of our Pastors to talk through the biblical basis for baptism, review your child’s registration form and answer any questions you and your child may have.
 We will also guide you through the remaining steps in the Baptism Process (see steps 3-5).

 Here is an example of one child’s recent testimony.